adap/flower/doc/source/how-to-run-flower-using-docker.rst

 ----------------

 The procedure for building and running a ServerApp image is almost identical to the SuperNode image.
-A key difference is the additional argument in the ``ENTRYPOINT`` command of the ServerApp Dockerfile.

 Similar to the SuperNode image, the ServerApp Docker image comes with a pre-installed version of Flower and serves as a base for building your own ServerApp image.